creativewave/markdown-api/README.md

   npm i @cdoublev/markdown-api
 ```

-Markdown API has been developped and used in production with NodeJS >= 10.
-Tests and support of previous versions may come later.
+Markdown API is tested with current NodeJS LTS and latest versions.

 ## Configuration

 A configuration file named `api.config.js` can be used to define default values for all command arguments except the `--name, -n` and `--type, -t`, which are required to update or remove a resource entry.

-Its path will be resolved to the directory where the command is run from.
+Its path will be resolved to the directory where the command is run.
 Each configuration value might be a function returning the expected value.

 ```js
 module.exports = {